How I blog, my blogging tools

 |Lady Loch Bridge near Wellington|

 Inspiration.
 I schedule rough ideas for weekly posts.
-Garden photos collect in a file across a (normal after building) month - towards WFW and EOMV.
+Garden photos collect in a file across a (normal after building) month - towards WFW.
 Travel or daily life - and a wild card today.

 Photos first.
 Sorting my ideas as I chose which ten (stretched by collages, NOT good for mobile readers.
 Sigh).
 Each image tells its own slice of today's story.
 Trim the photo to focus on what I want you to look at.
 Watermark against scrapers.
 (Yes, I know it is easily removed, but, it's like locking the front door to our house).
 It's not about - flattered that you like my photo.
 It is about - perhaps they tweak a little, perhaps they add their OWN watermark, perhaps they SELL our photo.
 Fair use with a link back to me and mine, OK.
 Better to ask first, I've learned.
 Reduce the image size to 600 pixels across the long side - quality is fine for the blog, but doesn't appeal for scraping a print.
 Last - give each image a useful meaningful searchable name.